VU-BEAM-Lab/DNNBeamforming/README.md

 ## OVERVIEW

-This repository includes example source code for training a deep neural network regression-based beamformer, as described in the following work:
+This repository includes example source code for training a deep neural network (DNN) regression-based beamformer, as described in the following work:

 [1] Luchies, A. C., and B. C. Byram.
 "Deep neural networks for ultrasound beamforming."
 IEEE TMI 37.9 (2018): 2010-2021.

 The networks proposed in [1] operate on frequency domain data.
 The networks used in this repository operate on time domain data.
-The general workflow is described below.
+The general workflow is described below and in the included PDF: supplementary.pdf

 ## SETUP

 1 - Download anaconda (https://www.anaconda.com/products/individual)
 2 - Set up virtual environment and install necessary packages.
 For example, via the anaconda powershell prompt on a Windows without a GPU you can use the following:

-conda create --name aium
+  - conda create --name aium
-conda activate aium
+  - conda activate aium
-conda install numpy scipy h5py matplotlib pandas jupyter conda install pytorch torchvision cpuonly -c pytorch pip install git+git://github.com/stared/livelossplot.git
+  - conda install numpy scipy h5py matplotlib pandas jupyter
+  - conda install pytorch torchvision cpuonly -c pytorch
+  - pip install git+git://github.com/stared/livelossplot.git

-*IMPORTANT NOTES:
+IMPORTANT NOTES:

-(a) Restart anaconda powershell prompt after livelossplot installation.
+(a) - Restart anaconda powershell prompt after livelossplot installation.

-(b) Make sure to activate the aium environment once restarted.
+(b) - Make sure to activate the aium environment once restarted.

 3 - Run jupyter notebook from within the folder containing the training and evaluation scripts.
 For example, via the anaconda powershell prompt, you can launch a jupyter notebook by typing the following: